 Smith and Wesson.

 We were a unique, dynamic combo and we have created many great memories over the years.

 Raised in Mattapan, proud Vietnam Veteran (via the Naval Air Force), protective oldest brother to six, wonderful father of four, fun grandfather to five, and lucky husband to one, his wife Deb, for more than 30 years.

-Keep making us all laugh, pal.
+Keep making us all laughing, pal.